-FISCAL YEAR 2020 OVERVIEW
+FISCAL YEAR 2021 OVERVIEW

-Last year, we set forth a transformational strategy designed to accelerate change and drive sustainable, profitable growth.
-We reaffirmed our commitment of providing stockholders with clarity, credibility and consistency to ensure that we justified stockholders' confidence in the Company and trust in its executive leadership team.
-Our team worked tirelessly to ensure that we were executing on all four pillars of our strategy:
+Fiscal year 2021 was the second year in our three-year transformational strategy, which was designed to accelerate change and drive sustainable, profitable growth in the future.
+We reaffirmed our commitment of providing stockholders with clarity, credibility and consistency, and our team worked tirelessly to ensure that we were executing on all four pillars of our strategy:

-- 1) Simplifying the portfolio and organization, - 2) Strengthening core capabilities, - 3) Expanding margins and cash flow, and - 4) Reinvigorating profitable topline growth in a core set of brands.
+- 1) Simplifying the portfolio and organization, - 2) Strengthening core capabilities. - 3) Expanding margins and cash flow, and - 4) Reinvigorating profitable topline growth in a core set of brands.